f1datajunkie/WEC/markdown/Pace Tables.md

 ## Pace Tables

-*Pace tables* use driver relative rebased laptime deltas to show the pace difference for a named driver relative to other drivers.
+*Pace tables* use driver relative rebased laptime deltas to highlight the pace difference for a named driver relative to other drivers.

 Pace may be given as a speed delta (in terms of s / km difference) or as a laptime delta.